HYUNJS/hyunjs.github.io/_posts/2020-04-04-VIOLIN-A-Large_Scale-Dataset-for-Video-and-Language-Inference.md

 ---

 ## Introduction
-Natural language inference (NLI) – understanding entailment and contradiction relations between sentences. e.g. positive/negative between two sentences
+Natural language inference (NLI) is the task judging entailment and contradiction relations between premise and hypothesis sentences. e.g. positive/negative between two sentences

-Visual Entailment (VE) – In this task, a natural image premise and a natural language hypothesis are given, and the goal is to judge whether the textual hypothesis can be confirmed based on the visual content in the image.
-Three labels are assigned: Entailment, Neutral, and Contradiction.
+Visual Entailment (VE) is similar to NLI, but the difference is the premise is image.
+Thus, the goal of this task is to judge whether the textual hypothesis can be confirmed based on the visual content in the image.

-The task proposed in this paper is judging the textual hypothesis based on the input of video and its subtitles.
-Therefore, this is more advanced multimodal task.
+The task proposed in this paper is to judge the textual hypothesis based on the combination of video and its subtitles.
+Therefore, this is more advanced multimodal task than VE.

 In this paper, a new large scale of dataset for this task is proposed and testing results of multimodal architecture utilizing existing models are given.